ucscHexmap/compute/bin/README.txt

-run_server: run the http server

-killWww: kill a running http server
+Scripts in this directory:

+HTTP server scripts:
+    start
+    stop
+    restart
+showJobs: show potential user jobs running
+checkProc: check for any server processes running
-maketar: make a tar file to update another installation
+deploy: make a tar file to update another installation

-xtar: extract from a tar file on the target installation
+install: extract from a tar file on the target installation lint.sh: run lint